1. Overview

 - Remediate confirmed vulnerabilities in a timeframe appropriate to their severity

-- Keep you informed of the progress toward resolution
+- Keep you informed of progress toward resolution

-- Credit you publicly (with your permission) on our security acknowledgments page once the vulnerability is resolved
+- Credit you publicly (with your permission) on our security acknowledgements page once the vulnerability is resolved

 6. Researcher Guidelines

-To participate in our responsible disclosure program, you must:
+To participate in our responsible disclosure programme, you must:

 - Act in good faith — Research must be conducted with the intent to improve security, not to cause harm

-- Avoid data access — Do not access, modify, or delete data belonging to other users.
-Use your own test accounts
+- Avoid data access — Do not access, modify, or exfiltrate data beyond what is necessary to demonstrate the vulnerability

-- Minimize impact — Do not degrade service availability or performance.
-Stop testing immediately if you cause unintended disruption
+- Minimise impact — Stop testing immediately if you cause unintended disruption

-- Do not exploit — Once a vulnerability is confirmed, do not exploit it further or use it to access additional systems
+- Do not exploit — Once a vulnerability is confirmed, do not exploit it further or pivot to additional systems

-- Maintain confidentiality — Do not publicly disclose the vulnerability until we have confirmed it is resolved and have given you written permission
+- Maintain confidentiality — Do not publicly disclose the vulnerability until we have confirmed it is resolved and given written permission

 - Comply with the law — Your research must comply with all applicable laws and regulations